jojo23333/ResearchCodex/DevPlan_v1.md

 ## CLI commands (v0)

 ### 1. `rcodex init`
-**Purpose:** Initialize a new RCodex project in the current directory.
+**Purpose:** Initialize a new RCodex project in the current directory

 **Behavior:**